ben-ryder/Conqueror-of-Empires/.github/ISSUE_TEMPLATE/bug-report.md

 **System Information (please complete the following information):**
  - OS: [e.g. Windows, Mac, Linux Distro]
-- Project Version (find in the about section)
+ - Conqueror of Empires Version (find in the about section)
- - Python Version
+ - Python Version [e.g. 3.7.5]
- - Pygame Version
+ - Pygame Version [e.g. 1.9.6]

 **Additional context**
 Add any other context about the problem here.